 Counseling and other mental health services for victims of sexual assault are available on campus and in the community.
-Students and employees may use the Office of Health Services, Donaghey Student Center, Suite 102, 501-569-3188.
-Mental Health Services are available to students through Counseling Services, Student Services Center, Suite 119, 501-569-3185.
-Employees of the university can receive counseling through the Employee Assistance Program, 501-686-2588.
+Students and employees may use the Office of Health Services, Donaghey Student Center, Suite 102, 501-916-3188.
+Mental Health Services are available to students through Counseling Services, Student Services Center, Suite 119, 501-916-3185.
+Employees of the University can receive counseling through the Employee Assistance Program, 501-686-2588.

 Education and Awareness Programs

-The university’s Title IX Coordinator, in conjunction with various departments and organizations at the university, is responsible for planning and coordinating campus education and awareness programs about all forms of sexual assault, including rape, acquaintance rape, domestic violence, dating violence, and other sex offenses.
+The University’s Title IX Coordinator is responsible for planning and coordinating campus education and awareness programs about all forms of sexual harassment.
 Programs are presented regularly throughout the academic year in residence halls, fraternities, sororities, and for other student organizations, academic classes, employee training and professional development, and in other settings that are likely to reach people throughout the campus community.
-Campus-wide education and awareness activities are also conducted during Campus Safety Week and Sexual Assault Awareness Month.
+Campus-wide education and awareness activities are also conducted during Sexual Assault Awareness Month, Domestic Violence Awareness Month, and Stalking Awareness Month.

 Policy Expectations with Respect to Consensual Relationships

 There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as teacher and student, or supervisor and employee).
 These relationships may be less consensual than perceived by the individual whose position confers power.
 The relationship also may be viewed in different ways by each of the parties, particularly in retrospect.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic or sexual involvement, this past consent may not remove grounds for a later charge of a violation of policy.